lars-rooij/webmeji/README.md

 This version lets the classic [shimeji desktop buddy](https://kilkakon.com/shimeji/) be displayed as part of your personal website, so that any visitor can see your favs walking around on the bottom of your page(s)!

-[view the demo here ^-^](https://webmeji.neocities.org/)
+[view the demo here ^-^](https://webmeji.neocities.org/) (Currently tested on windows, chrome-based browsers. both mobile and desktop.)

 Currently, the files in this repo have three example characters that each can:
 - Walk around on the bottom of your page!